-An eating disorder is one of the greatest examples of how we cling to the illusion of control.
-Anything that will slam the breaks on life.
-The Norwegian artist Edvard Munch perfectly captured this in his painting, entitled, Puberty.
-Ingrid Languard wrote of it, that “…with a visionary capacity to comprehend the most secret depths in the human soul, he has – in this young girl’s form – managed to give visual expression for the feelings which have possessed her, and penetrated to her core.
+An eating disorder is one of the greatest examples of how we cling to the illusion of control; anything that will slam the breaks on life.
+The Norwegian artist, Edvard Munch, perfectly captured this in his painting, entitled, Puberty.
+Ingrid Languard wrote of it, that: “…with a visionary capacity to comprehend the most secret depths in the human soul, he has – in this young girl”s form – managed to give visual expression for the feelings which have possessed her, and penetrated to her core.
 Her legs pressed together, eyes stiff with terror of the unknown which will steal her body from her by force, she tries – with a purely instinctive movement to stop the process which will so instantaneously transform her from child to woman.”

-For many indigenous societies around the world puberty is seen as a rite of passage.
-The upheaval of which is both something to mourn and celebrate.
-For the Navajo of North America, Changing woman would come and dance a puberty ritual for young girls in her dress of turquoise beads and white seashells.
-For her people she is forever changing and evolving.
-Like the cycles of nature itself she wanes during the winter, and becomes a beautiful young maiden each spring.
+For many indigenous societies around the world, puberty is seen as a rite of passage. it is the upheaval which is both something to mourn and celebrate.
+For the Navajo of North America, Changing woman would come and dance a puberty ritual for young girls, in her dress of turquoise beads and white seashells.
+For her people, she is forever changing and evolving.
+Like the cycles of nature itself, she wanes during the winter, and becomes a beautiful, young maiden each spring.

 For boys, initiation, as Mircea Eliade, noted, begins with two events: the first is a clean break with the parents, after which the novice goes to the forest, desert, or wilderness.”
-This is seen in the fairy tale Iron John, when the wild man, who the boy has freed from a cage, tells him: “you will never see your mother and father again, but I will keep you with me, for you have set me free, and I feel compassion for you.
+This is seen in the fairy tale Iron John, when the wild man, whom the boy has freed from a cage, tells him: “you will never see your mother and father again, but I will keep you with me, for you have set me free, and I feel compassion for you.
 If you do everything as I tell you, all will go well.
 I have much gold and treasure, more than anyone else in the world.”

 The child holds a rather magical place in the eyes of many.
-For the Gnostic’s ‘the homesick child’ was “the constellation of a wakeup call, that moment of yearning and longing for our true home.”
-We see this in all fairy tales, what we would call “a happy ending.”
-Because, “naïve as it may seem, the prince and the princess getting married and inheriting the kingdom, ruling in peace and happiness, symbolizes to the child the highest possible form of existence.”
+For the Gnostic”s “the homesick child” was “the constellation of a wake-up call: that moment of yearning and longing for our true home.”
+We see this in all fairy tales, and what we would call “a happy ending.”
+Because, “naïve as it may seem, the Prince and the Princess getting married and inheriting the kingdom, ruling in peace and happiness, symbolizes, to the child, the highest possible form of existence.”

-This belief really is the ultimate goal.
-The union of the masculine and feminine principles within us, which brings balance and wholeness to our lives.
-Many of us though, loathe a happy ending.
-We see it as a misrepresentation, “for the world as we know it, as we have seen it, yields but one ending; death, disintegration, dismemberment, and the fructification of our heart with the passing of the forms that we have loved.”
+This belief really is the ultimate goal: the union of the masculine and feminine principles within us, which brings balance and wholeness to our lives.
+Many of us, though, loathe a happy ending.
+We see it as a misrepresentation, “for the world as we know it, as we have seen it, yields but one ending: death, disintegration, dismemberment, and the fructification of our heart with the passing of the forms that we have loved.”
 While the truth of this tragedy cannot be denied, comedy is its twin.
-The recognition of this gives breathing space, and rest in between the cycles of suffering which we are all bound to.
+The recognition of this gives breathing space, and rest in between the cycles of suffering, to which we are all bound.
 For me, it is appreciating what you have, while you have it.
-It is a personal thing.
-A thought process which helps your outlook on life.
+It is a personal thing, a thought process, which helps your outlook on life.
 Ignore what others do.
-They might look happy and plaster gratitude quotes everywhere, but it doesn’t mean much if they are not acknowledging both aspects of life.
+They might look happy and plaster gratitude quotes everywhere, but it doesn”t mean much if they are not acknowledging both aspects of life.